Varadkar and Flanagan bow to Irish backlash over plan to commemorate British war crimes in Ireland

 Ireland was under the complete control of Britain since the Norman invasion in 1169.
 That was around a century after the Battle of Hastings, 1066, when the French Normans took over Britain.
 Britain ruled the entire island of Ireland until the end of the Irish War of Independence, 1919-21, when Ireland was partitioned.

 There was an unsuccessful rebellion in Ireland in 1916, called the Easter Rising because it started on Easter Monday, April 24, 1916, while Britain was still fighting World War 1 (1914-18).
 British military and police forces quelled the Rising, levelling much of Dublin with heavy artillery, and the rebellion organisers were then executed.
 Though much of the population didn’t actively support the Rising, they were horrified by Britain’s brutal response.
 Irish anger continued to build, and the Irish War of Independence began in 1919.
-This time around, instead of taking on the far superior British forces militarily, Irish leader Michael Collins and the Irish Republican Army (IRA) organised a highly effective guerilla campaign.
+This time around, instead of taking on the far superior British forces militarily, Irish leader Michael Collins and the Irish Republican Army (IRA) organised a highly effective guerrilla campaign.

-The Royal Irish Constabulary (RIC) police force was losing territory to the Irish guerillas, so Winston Churchill formed the RIC Auxiliaries with British veterans of World War 1, to support the RIC.
+The Royal Irish Constabulary (RIC) police force was losing territory to the Irish guerrillas, so Winston Churchill formed the RIC Auxiliaries with British veterans of World War 1, to support the RIC.
 Their uniforms were part RIC black, part British Army khaki, so that’s why the Irish called them the Black and Tans.
 The Black and Tans were well-armed, well-paid and above the law.
 They basically went around Ireland terrorising the civilian population, committing numerous war crimes and atrocities.
 That’s why they are hated in Ireland to this day.

 Oh, lots.
 From randomly shooting people on the street, to torturing and burning IRA suspects alive, to burning down entire cities, such as Cork, the British forces committed multiple war crimes.
 On Bloody Sunday, 21 November, 1920, Black and Tans shot dead 13 civilians at a sports event in Dublin, in retaliation for the IRA’s assassination of British secret agents earlier that day.